estebanmunchjones2019/react-hooks-article/readme.md

 That isn't very helpful if we want to have a global state 🤔

 ## How should the global state manager code work?

+The requisites of the global state manager are:

+1) Provide the same state to components and pass them a function to update it.

+2) When one components updates the state, the rest of the interested components should get the updated value.

 To overcome this issue of hooks having different states for each component using the hook, we need something that remains the same every time the hook is being called by components.
 An variable declared outisde the hook with the `let` keyword looks  like a really good candidate!